uccser/cs-field-guide/docs/source/index.rst

 - Edit CSS used for styling the website
 - Edit the static files (images, CSS, JavaScript, etc) used within the website
 - Add an interactive to the website
-- Contribute to test suite for checking database models
+- Contribute to the test suite for checking database models
 - Alter URL routing for views

 ------------------------------------------------------------------------------